Chan-McLaren/credit-risk-classification/README.md

 A machine learning model was developed to predict the creditworthiness of borrowers using a dataset of lending activity from a lending service company.
 The dataset included financial information such as loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, total debt, and loan status (categorized as 0 for healthy loans and 1 for high-risk loans).

+The typical stages of machine learning involve preprocessing, training, validation, and prediction.
+In this dataset, the data is initially divided into features, then split into training and testing sets.
+Following this, a logistic regression model was built.

 Results:

 Machine Learning Model: